Kyle Mullins

 Kyle J. Mullins is an American politician.
 He is a Democrat representing District 112 in the Pennsylvania House of Representatives.

 Political career

 In 2018, Mullins ran to represent District 112 in the Pennsylvania House of Representatives, replacing former representative Kevin Haggerty, who decided not to run for another term.
 Mullins won a five-way Democratic primary with 43.3% of the vote, and went on to win the general election against Republican Ernest Lemoncelli.
-Mullins is running for re-election in 2020.
+Mullins ran for re-election in 2020.

 As of June 2020, Mullins sits on the following committees: